 A narcissistic friend exploits your vulnerabilities to maintain control and feed their ego.
 They may pretend to be supportive, only to use your fears, insecurities, or past traumas against you.

-When you open up, they gather information to use later—whether to guilt-trip you, control your decisions, or embarrass you in front of others.
+When you open up, they gather information to use later—guilt-trip you, control your decisions, or embarrass you in front of others.

 This emotional manipulation keeps you in a weakened state, making it easier for them to take advantage.